MeTavi/TAT_doc/docs/Setup_Guide/data_requirement.md

     | `direction_id`     | direction id as it appears in GTFS corresponding the route direction.                           |
     | `type`             | Indicating if a service is a school service or not.                                             |
     | `include`          | A binary field indicating if the service should be included or excluded from further analysis.  |

-    {: .note }
+    {: .note-title }
+    > Usage:
+    >
-    Transaction to gtfs data is used by the `TransactionProcessor` for (1) getting the agency id and direction ids of each route, so they can later be joined with the scheduling data.
-(2) excluding temporary routes such as rail replacement services and other irregular services.
-(3) excluding the school services from the process.
+    > Reference Transaction to GTFS data is used by the `TransactionProcessor` for:
+    > (1) getting the agency id and direction ids of each route, so they can later be joined with the scheduling data.
+    > (2) excluding temporary routes such as rail replacement services and other irregular services.
+    > (3) excluding the school services from the process.

 2. Trip Stop Timing to GTFS

    Similar to the Transaction to GTFS table, this table is used to join the trip stop timing data with the GTFS data for the same route, direction, and operators, despite differing nomenclature.
 It also includes columns to specify school services and whether a service should be excluded from analysis.
 Temporary services such as rail replacements or event-specific services are excluded from processing, and these exclusions can be modified by updating the reference table.
 The trip stop timing to gtfs reference file follows an identical structure as the transaction to gtfs reference table with the difference that the content of this file corresponds to the trip stop timing report instead of transactions.